-Your students are enrolled for you automatically via the QLS system.
+Your students are enrolled for you automatically via the SAP system.
 They may not have been enrolled yet if your module is not current.
 For example, they may not been enrolled on your module at the beginning of an academic session if your module is scheduled to run only in Semester 2 of that session.
 If you think your students should have been enrolled on your module but you don’t think they have been, first check in your Blackboard module to see if this is the case [tell me how].
-If, after doing this, you find they have not been enrolled, contact the Faculty Office regarding their enrolment status on QLS.
+If, after doing this, you find they have not been enrolled, contact the Faculty Office regarding their enrolment status on SAP.

 You MUST NOT attempt to manually enrol students on your module, as this may cause problems with the system data.